RheingoldRiver/mwcleric/README.md

 pip install -U git+git://github.com/RheingoldRiver/mwcleric
 ```

-If you're using PyCharm, press alt+F12 to open the console and you can install directly to your venv or whatever it's using that way.
+If you're using PyCharm, press Alt+F12 to open the console and you can install directly to your venv or whatever it's using that way.

 # Logging in

-The function `login` should be your single point of entry to create an `EsportsSite` object.
-This function expects the following files in **the same directory as your code**:
+The function `login` expects the following files in **the same directory as your code**:
 * `username_me.txt` - your user name (for the login `me`) for example, `RheingoldRiver@Python`
 * `password_me.txt` - your bot password (for the login `me`) this will be a long string of characters from Special:BotPasswords
 * `username_bot.txt` - your bot's user name (for the login `bot`) for example, `RiverIsABot@Python`